The Rebel (1961 film): Plot

-Inspired by Jim Smith, Tony sleeps on top of his wardrobe and brings a cow to live in the flat.
+Inspired by Jim Smith, Hancock sleeps on top of his wardrobe and brings a cow to live in the flat.
 He tries his first action painting.
-A disillusioned Paul decides to leave, and gifts Tony his art.
+A disillusioned Paul decides to leave and gifts Hancock his art.

-As Tony's reputation spreads he is visited by Sir Charles Broward, an art collector and buyer who notices and is attracted to Paul's work.
-Sir Charles asks Tony if Paul's works are his and Tony says they were "a gift", which is misinterpreted.
-Tony's own work is labelled awful.
+As Hancock's reputation spreads, he is visited by Sir Charles Broward, an art collector and buyer, who notices and is attracted to Paul's work.
+Sir Charles asks Hancock if Paul's works are his, and Hancock says they were "a gift", which is misinterpreted.
+Hancock's own work is labelled awful.
 After the first exhibition, he goes to a posh restaurant with Sir Charles and orders egg and chips.
 When pushed to choose something more, he orders snails, egg and chips, and a cup of tea.

-Sir Charles takes Tony to Monte Carlo, where he has dinner with a number of rich guests.
-One woman, Mrs Carreras, wishes to be painted by Tony.
+Sir Charles takes Hancock to Monte Carlo, where he has dinner with a number of rich guests.
+One woman, Mrs Carreras, wishes to be painted by Hancock.
 Her husband, after some debate, commissions a sculpture.
-Tony injures his fingers while hammering, and later at dinner Mrs Carreras hand-feeds him.
-Carreras offers to buy Tony's entire art collection for £50,000.
+Hancock injures his fingers while hammering, and later at dinner Mrs Carreras hand-feeds him.
+Carreras offers to buy Hancock's entire art collection for £50,000.

-On the Carreras' yacht, Tony dresses as a budgerigar for the fancy dress party.
+On the Carreras' yacht, Hancock dresses as a budgerigar for the fancy dress party.
 Mrs Carreras dresses as a cat.
-He rejects her advances and she threatens to shoot him.
+He rejects her advances, and she threatens to shoot him.
 On deck, he unveils the statue to everyone's horror—it is a copy of his Aphrodite—and Mrs Carreras accuses him of assaulting her.
-The statue drops through the ship and Tony escapes on the yacht's launch.
-Still dressed as a budgerigar, Tony goes to the airport and says he wants to fly to London.
+The statue drops through the ship, and Hancock escapes on the yacht's launch.
+Still dressed as a budgerigar, Hancock goes to the airport and says he wants to fly to London.
 "It's a long way to London, monsieur... you'd better wait for a plane," the attendant points out.

 He returns to Mrs Crevatte's, finding Paul living with her and working in an office, though still painting as a hobby.
-Tony persuades Paul to lend him some new paintings, promising to explain later.
-Showing these paintings at the London exhibition, Tony reveals that Paul is the true artist and "the rubbish" is Tony's work.
-Leaving Paul to enjoy his newfound fame and fortune, Tony returns to Mrs Crevatte's and resumes work on his Aphrodite - with Mrs Crevatte as the model.
+Hancock persuades Paul to lend him some new paintings, promising to explain later.
+Showing these paintings at the London exhibition, Hancock reveals that Paul is the true artist and "the rubbish" is Hancock's work.
+Leaving Paul to enjoy his newfound fame and fortune, Hancock returns to Mrs Crevatte's and resumes work on his Aphrodite - with Mrs Crevatte as the model.